 Offense: Offense is used to refer to either the forward or attacking players, or sometimes the attacking movement of the team

-Offensive player: An offensive player refers to any player on a team who is moving towards the opposition goal.
+Offensive player: An offensive player refers to any player on a team who is moving toward the opposition’s goal.
 It is also used to refer to just the forwards of the team

 Off His Line: Off his line is a phrase used to describe the position of a goalkeeper when they are standing away from the goal line they are defending

-Offside: A player is offside if they are closer to the opponent’s goal line than both the ball and the second to last opponent.
-This rule only applies when a player is in their attacking half of the field
+Offside: A player is offside if they are closer to the opponent’s goal line than both the ball and the second-to-last opponent.
+This rule only applies when a player is in the attacking half of the field

 Offside Position: See “Offside”

 Offside Trap: The offside trap is a technique used by teams where they will suddenly, and as a group, move away from their own goal.
 The intention is to leave the opposition attackers in a position where they would be offside if another player passed to them.

 Off the ball: Off the ball is a term that refers to anything happening on the soccer field that is not directly related to what is happening with the soccer ball

 Off the Play: Off the play is a phrase that refers to any players that aren’t immediately involved in the current play